LY-MC/quiz_pad/README.md

     }
     ```
     Response: Success or error message.

+## Steps to fully test the app
+1. POST /users/user/register in order to use the app there should be at least one user
+2. POST /game/start-game to start the game
+3. Anything can be done next

 ## Deployment and Scaling
 1. **Docker Compose**: Use [docker-compose.yml](https://github.com/LY-MC/quiz_pad/blob/main/docker-compose.yml) to run multi-container applications.